dlurton/toy_lang_ocaml/README.md

 This repository contains a basic interpreter suitable as a starting point for a toy language.

-It is derived from the Cornell University (I think) CS3110 lab described [here](https://www.cs.cornell.edu/courses/cs3110/2015fa/l/12-interp/rec.html).
+It is derived from the Cornell University (I think) CS3110 lab described [here](https://www.cs.cornell.edu/courses/cs3110/2015fa/l/12-interp/rec.html) but has been heavily modified.
 The original files can be downloaded [here](https://www.cs.cornell.edu/courses/cs3110/2015fa/l/12-interp/rec-code.zip).

-The following has been added:

-- A `.merlin` file.
-- A `Makefile` from this [ocamlbuild example](https://github.com/ocaml/ocamlbuild/tree/master/examples/05-lex-yacc), modified to also build `test.ml`.
-- A `buildme` script which can be used to run `make` if processes spawned from your editor can't read the `opam` environment variables.
-- The `main.ml` file was renamed to `interp.ml` because it does not appear to have been intended as the starting point of the interpreter.

-To build, run `dune build` from the project's root directory.
-To test, build and then run `dune runtest`.

 Prerequisites:

 - `opam init`
 - `opam setup -a`
 - `opam install menhir`
 - 'opam install dune'

+To build, run `dune build` from the project's root directory.
+To test, build and then run `dune runtest`.

 I also recommend: